biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Timberline Church, Fort Collins, CO
+* **Church**: Timberline Church, Fort Collins, CO
-Coaches:	Kimberly Trammell, Rene McCormick (assistant)
+* **Coaches**: Kimberly Trammell, Rene McCormick (assistant)
+* **Team:**
-Team:	Karen McCormick
+   * Karen McCormick
-Carley Trammell
+   * Carley Trammell
 * **Preliminaries**:
-Round 1: Lost to Corydon A/G, Corydon, IA -10 to 140
+  * Round 1: Lost to Corydon A/G, Corydon, IA -10 to 140
-Round 2: Lost to Victorious Life Church, Wesley Chapel, FL 15 to 95 Round 3: Lost to Journey Fellowship Church, Slidell, LA 20 to 220 Round 4: Lost to Praise A/G, Garfield, NJ 5 to 215 Round 5: Lost to Manassas A/G, Bristow, VA 15 to 285 Round 6: Lost to James River A/G, "In Chains", Ozark, MO -15 to 255 Round 7: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO -20 to 180 Round 8: Lost to Christian Temple, Houston, TX 20 to 215 Round 9: Lost to Nyssa Christian Fellowship, Nyssa, OR 35 to 140
+  * Round 2: Lost to Victorious Life Church, Wesley Chapel, FL 15 to 95
+  * Round 3: Lost to Journey Fellowship Church, Slidell, LA 20 to 220
+  * Round 4: Lost to Praise A/G, Garfield, NJ 5 to 215
+  * Round 5: Lost to Manassas A/G, Bristow, VA 15 to 285
+  * Round 6: Lost to James River A/G, "In Chains", Ozark, MO -15 to 255
+  * Round 7: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO -20 to 180
+  * Round 8: Lost to Christian Temple, Houston, TX 20 to 215
+  * Round 9: Lost to Nyssa Christian Fellowship, Nyssa, OR 35 to 140
 * **Round Robin**:
-Round 1: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 25 to 210 Round 2: Lost to Calvary A/G, South Bend, IN 20 to 245 Round 3: Lost to Meridian A/G, Meridian, ID 15 to 100 Round 4: Lost to Noble A/G, Noble, OK 10 to 230
+  * Round 1: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 25 to 210
+  * Round 2: Lost to Calvary A/G, South Bend, IN 20 to 245
+  * Round 3: Lost to Meridian A/G, Meridian, ID 15 to 100
+  * Round 4: Lost to Noble A/G, Noble, OK 10 to 230
-Round 5: Lost to Nyssa Christian Fellowship, Nyssa, OR 30 to 100 Round 6: Lost to Suncoast Cathedral A/G, St. Petersburg, FL -10 to 75 Round 7: Lost to New Life Community Church, Oshkosh, WI 35 to 105 Round 8: Lost to Corydon A/G, Corydon, IA -35 to 200 Round 9: Lost to Calvary A/G, Dunwoody, GA 25 to 250 Round 10: Lost to Orange Hills A/G, Orange, CA 5 to 225
+  * Round 5: Lost to Nyssa Christian Fellowship, Nyssa, OR 30 to 100
+  * Round 6: Lost to Suncoast Cathedral A/G, St. Petersburg, FL -10 to 75
+  * Round 7: Lost to New Life Community Church, Oshkosh, WI 35 to 105
+  * Round 8: Lost to Corydon A/G, Corydon, IA -35 to 200
+  * Round 9: Lost to Calvary A/G, Dunwoody, GA 25 to 250
+  * Round 10: Lost to Orange Hills A/G, Orange, CA 5 to 225
-Round 11: Lost to First A/G, Montgomery, AL 5 to 95
+  * Round 11: Lost to First A/G, Montgomery, AL 5 to 95
-Round 12: Lost to First A/G, Lafayette, IN 20 to 235
+  * Round 12: Lost to First A/G, Lafayette, IN 20 to 235
-Round 13: Lost to Grace A/G, Syracuse, NY 5 to 240
+  * Round 13: Lost to Grace A/G, Syracuse, NY 5 to 240
-Round 14: Lost to Harvest Time A/G, Brunswick, OH 20 to 215
+  * Round 14: Lost to Harvest Time A/G, Brunswick, OH 20 to 215
-Round 15: Lost to Central A/G, Springfield, MO 35 to 130
+  * Round 15: Lost to Central A/G, Springfield, MO 35 to 130
-Round 16: Lost to Victorious Life Church, Wesley Chapel, FL 20 to 135 Round 17: Lost to Turning Point Christian Center, Vancouver, WA 50 to 190 Round 18: Lost to Truth A/G, Chariton, IA 70 to 85 Round 19: Lost to James River A/G, "In Chains", Ozark, MO 15 to 225
+  * Round 16: Lost to Victorious Life Church, Wesley Chapel, FL 20 to 135
+  * Round 17: Lost to Turning Point Christian Center, Vancouver, WA 50 to 190
+  * Round 18: Lost to Truth A/G, Chariton, IA 70 to 85
+  * Round 19: Lost to James River A/G, "In Chains", Ozark, MO 15 to 225
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Timberline Church, Fort Collins, CO" html=image_html %}